jacopotagliabue/jacopotagliabue.github.io/index.md

 ## About this page

-My chibi has been designed by the incredibly talented [wisesnail](https://www.instagram.com/wisesnail/?hl=en)

-The content of _jacopotagliabue.it_ are released under the [BY-NC-ND license](https://creativecommons.org/licenses/by-nc-nd/3.0/).
+The content of _jacopotagliabue.it_ are released under the [BY-NC-ND license](https://creativecommons.org/licenses/by-nc-nd/3.0/); my chibi has been designed by the incredibly talented [wisesnail](https://www.instagram.com/wisesnail/?hl=en).

 Last update: August 2022.